msobanjo/courseware/topics/aws/modules/s3-lifecycle-policies/README.md

 ## Tasks

+# Pre-requisites

+- An S3 Bucket

 For this task we will be modifying the lifecycle policies on an existing bucket.

+# Creating a Lifecycle rule

-Using the Management Console select an existing bucket or create a new one.
+Using the Management Console select an existing bucket.

 Click the **Management** tab across the top.